Ledragon/pi-vision-histogram/symbol-creation-guide.md

 })
 export class LibModule { }
 ```
-A standard Angular module declaration containing all components and services used by your symbols.
+This section is a standard Angular module declaration, which contains all the components and services that your symbols use.

-For each symbol in your library import it's component and add it to the `declarations`, `exports`, and `entryComponents` sections of the `@NgModule` decorator.
-In this example we are registering two symbols, the basic symbol whose component we defined above and *another* component (included to show how to register multiple symbols in a single library).
+For each symbol in your library, you must import its component and add it to the `declarations`, `exports`, and `entryComponents` sections of the `@NgModule` decorator.
+This example declares two symbols, the basic `RadarChartComponent` symbol, created as a component above, and the `ExampleComponent` symbol.

-It is recommended to name this module `LibModule`, renaming it would require additional changes to the seed projects boiler-plate code.
+OSIsoft recommends naming this module `LibModule`; using another name would require additional changes to the extensions project's boiler-plate code.

+###  Symbol metadata definition

 ```typescript
 export class ExtensionLibrary extends NgLibrary {